Legal Updated 7 min read

 Represented by Kelley | Uustal and Levin Papantonio

-A Broward County jury has ordered Johnson & Johnson to pay $20 million to the family of Dr. Alberto A. Casaretto Sr., a South Florida nephrologist who died from mesothelioma in December 2022 after approximately 50 years of daily use of the company’s talc-based body powders.
-The trial, which lasted more than a month in Fort Lauderdale, is one of dozens reaching verdict as litigation against J&J accelerates.
+A Broward County jury on October 28, 2025 ordered Johnson & Johnson to pay $20 million to the family of Dr. Alberto A. Casaretto Sr., a South Florida nephrologist who died from mesothelioma after approximately 50 years of daily use of the company’s talc-based body powders.
+The seven-week trial in Fort Lauderdale (Case No. CACE18028502, 17th Judicial Circuit) is one of dozens reaching verdict as litigation against J&J accelerates.

 The Plaintiff